I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

-It’s said his defence was going to be that he didn’t realize there was any double meaning in his cards; but he must have put that forward with a twinkle in his eye and his tongue in his cheek.
+It’s said his defence was going to be that he didn’t realize there was any double meaning in his cards, but he must have put that forward with a twinkle in his eye and his tongue in his cheek.

 However, when his lawyer saw the composition of the jury he advised McGill to plead guilty and take his medicine.
 The punishment was a fine of £50 and court costs of a further £25.
 The scandalous material was also removed from sale.

-One of cards locked away from public view shows a studious young man and beautiful young woman sitting under a tree.
+One of the cards locked away from public view shows a studious young man and a beautiful young woman sitting under a tree.
 The man has a book in his lap and asks, “Do you like Kipling?”
 To which the young lady replies “I don’t know, you naughty boy, I’ve never kipled.”

 This postcard sold six million copies.
 McGill “borrowed” the joke from earlier versions and it has since been repeated in many forms; it made an appearance in a 1962 episode of the Beverly Hillbillies.

 The War on Smut Ends

 By the 1960s, the strait-laced crew that ran Britain’s censorship boards was in full retreat and Donald McGill’s comic cards were back in the seaside shops and newsstands and selling well.